sonamghosh/local_hack_day_2018/README.md

 ### Local Hack Day 2018

+Developers: Sonam Ghosh, Brian He, Halmon Lui

+License: MIT License

-For anyone who wants to scan their hand written work onto their computers or want a quick spell check, they can use this application.
-Microsoft Azure has Computer Vision APIs and Spell Check APIs which allow us to translate handwritten text to a string and also spell check the string.
-Google Drive API allows us to automatically push our text document onto your personal account.
-This is great for inddivuals or students who want to quickly convert their handwritten pieces of text whether it be a few sentences or an essay into a digital document to be viewed online for editing and flexibility.
+For anyone who wants to scan their hand written work onto their computers or want a quick spell check, they can use this application. **Microsoft Azure** has **Computer Vision APIs** and **Spell Check APIs** which allow us to translate handwritten text to a string and also spell check the string. **Google Drive API** allows us to automatically push our text document onto your personal account.
+This is great for individuals or students who want to quickly convert their handwritten pieces of text whether it be a cooking recipe or a rough draft essay into a digital document to be viewed online for editing and flexibility.

 To access the **main** (backend) scripts within this repository go to the **src** directory which contains the following files: